sashapronina/covid-rush/README.md

-# �� COVID Tetris
+# �� COVID RUSH game

-A nostalgic Tetris game themed around the 2020 toilet paper rush during the COVID-19 pandemic.
-Clear lines to collect toilet paper rolls and see how long you can survive!
+A clearing blocks game themed around the 2020 toilet paper rush during the COVID-19 pandemic.
+Clear lines to collect toilet paper rolls and see how long you can survive.
+But will you beat the Covid record?

+*Designed in Figma by a human, coded with the help of Cursor AI for fun.

 ## �� Play the Game